osho81/cartest/README.md

 The App is uploaded to Google Cloud Platform, using the App Engine cloud service.
 The java17 and standard environment configurations can be seen in the yaml-file.
-Needed pom changes are due to guarantee a jar and start class for the app engine.
+Needed pom changes are due to jar packaging and determining a start class for the app engine.

 Note that uploaded json-key is invalid, and kept here in the code of pedagogic reasons.